Sarah Iliev

-Sarah Iliev (born 3 October 2006) is a French female tennis player.
+Sarah Iliev (born 3 October 2006) is a French tennis player.

-Iliev has a career-high WTA singles ranking of world No. 550 achieved on 6 November 2023.
+Iliev has a career-high singles ranking by the WTA of 550, achieved on 6 November 2023, and a best doubles ranking of world No. 425, achieved on 16 June 2025.

 Career

-Iliev made her WTA Tour main-draw debut at the 2023 Internationaux de Strasbourg, after qualifying into the singles main draw with wins over Ellen Perez and Bai Zhuoxuan, before losing in the first round to Lauren Davis.
+Iliev made her WTA Tour main-draw debut at the 2023 Internationaux de Strasbourg, after qualifying into the singles tournament with wins over Ellen Perez and Bai Zhuoxuan, before losing in the first round to Lauren Davis.